karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Elemental Shell** - The theumite does not regain life points normally.
 They need the skill _Repair Shell_ or _Apeiron Cure_.
 The theumite chooses one of the following:
 * **Strong Shell** - The theumite has one extra life point.
-* **Regenerating Shell** - The theumiteís shell recovers at double speed when being repaired with apeiron or a suitable skill.
+* **Regenerating Shell** - The theumite‚Äôs shell recovers at double speed when being repaired with apeiron or a suitable skill.
 When using _Apeiron Healing_, one unit of apeiron restores 2 life points.

 **Apeiron Healing** - The Theumite may regain life points by eating apeiron.
 Each unit of apeiron consumed restores 1 life point in 5 minutes.
-Apeiron can also improve the theumiteís condition, which improves by one level for each unit of apeiron consumed.
+Apeiron can also improve the theumite‚Äôs condition, which improves by one level for each unit of apeiron consumed.
 (Overuse of apeiron may cause addiction)

 **Apeiron Immunity** - The Theumite is immune to the effects of unrefined apeiron.

 **Disease Immunity** - The Theumite never gets ill and ignores all disease effects.

-**Elemental Magic (Ä)** - A Theumite who hasnít chosen the sorcerer class can still cast one spell.
+**Elemental Magic (‚Ç¨)** - A Theumite who hasn‚Äôt chosen the sorcerer class can still cast one spell.
 They must choose it from the sorcerer elemental spell list and its element must match their own.
 The theumite has 1 mana point to use the spell.

 Class limitation - A theumite may not choose the mage or priest class.